wintersys-projects/adt-build-machine-scripts/templatedconfigurations/specification.md

 Github: www.github.com/settings/tokens
 Gitlab: www.gitlab.com/profile/personal_access_tokens

 Make sure these tokens have the rights to create and destroy repositories as well as to read and write from them.
 Most likely, you want to have a separate git provider account for your associated deployments.
-This will override APPLICATION_REPOSITORY_PASSWORD

 ------